leo-colisson/proof-at-the-end/README.md

 # Proof-at-the-end, or how to move proofs in appendix in LaTeX

+WARNING: this package is definitely usable, but may not be as tested and stable as standard packages.
+Note also that it may change a bit in the future, but we will of course try to avoid as much as possible backward incompatibilities.

 ## Introduction

 This package aims to provide a way to easily move proofs in the appendix.
 You can: